birdieee/Daily-Weather-/README.md

 ## Development Journey

-The development of WeatherAura spanned several weeks, beginning with a basic prototype focusing solely on functionality.
+The development of Daily-Weather- spanned several weeks, beginning with a basic prototype focusing solely on functionality.
 As the weeks progressed, I incorporated more features and focused on the responsive design, ensuring a seamless experience across various devices.

 ## Learning Curve